Andrei Malychenkov

-Andrey Yuryevich Malyshenkov (Андрей Юрьевич Малышенков; born March 28, 1968) is a former Russian footballer who played as a midfielder.
+Andrey Yuryevich Malyshenkov (Андрей Юрьевич Малышенков; born March 28, 1968) is a former Russian footballer who played as a midfielder and football manager.

-He is currently the head coach for FC Continentals in the Canadian Soccer League.

 Playing career

 Russia

 Malyshenkov began his career in 1986 with Dynamo St. Petersburg in the Soviet First League.
 He later played with Kirovets Leningrad, a club affiliated with the Kirov machine-building factory.
 After the dissolution of the Soviet Union in late 1991, he played in the newly formed Russian Second League with Smena-Saturn St. Petersburg in 1992.
 After four seasons with Smena-Saturn, he remained in the third tier with FC Gatchina.
 Following a season with Gatchina he returned to his former club Dynamo St. Petersburg.

 In 1999, he played in the Russian First Division with the newly promoted Spartak-Orekhovo Orekhovo-Zuyevo.
 He made 11 appearances and recorded 1 goal in the second tier.
 He later played with FC Metallurg Lipetsk.

 Canada

 He went abroad to Canada in 2000 to sign with North York Astros of the Canadian Professional Soccer League.
 He re-signed with North York for the 2001 season.
 In the 2002 season, North York secured a postseason berth and reached the CPSL Championship finals against Ottawa Wizards, but lost to a score of 2-0.